dougblackjr/septabot/readme.md

 + How to Dump and Die!
 + How to never trust user input

 This won't necessarily be best practices, but just enough to get your hands dirty in PHP.
+It'll be a very bare bones minimum viable product (just enough to get the job done).

 ### SEE IT IN ACTION
 ```